SMSC & British Values

 The Rule Of Law

-(Are your pupils taught the value and reasons behind law/school rules/codes of conduct, and responsibilities and consequences when these are broken?
-Do authorities visit your school to reinforce this message?)
+Pupils are taught the value and reasons behind school rules, codes of conduct, and responsibilities and are very well aware of consequences when these are broken.
+Authorities regularly visit our school to reinforce this message.
+Through the following

 - Strong behaviour system in place, which has been developed with the pupils.